Triangle de Guffens - Le Triangle de Guffens 2019

 About the estate:

-The Verget wine merchant is part of the Guffens-Heynen "trilogy," where Jean-Marie Guffens, supported by his loyal assistant Julien Desplans, has been applying proven methods to his elite estate since the 1980s, setting the global standard for Chardonnay.
-The spearhead here remains the Mâconnais, but purchases in the Chablis region are regular and, depending on the vintage, there are some fine vintages from the Côte de Beaune.
-Pre-order reservations are particularly wise as they offer the opportunity to purchase "non-terroir" wines with screw caps, proving that terroir is not always the determining factor in quality.
-Finally, it should be noted that this is the place to go for Guffens aux Tourettes and Verget du Sud wines, which offer unbeatable value for money, as discussed in the Rhône Valley section of this guide.
-An exemplary address.
+The Verget wine merchant is part of the Guffens-Heynen “trilogy,” where Jean-Marie Guffens, supported by his loyal right-hand man Julien Desplans, applies the time-tested methods he has used on his elite estate since the 1980s—methods that serve as a global benchmark for Chardonnay.
+The flagship here remains the Mâconnais, but purchases from the Chablis region are regular, and depending on the vintages, there are fine cuvées from the Côte de Beaune.
+Reserving en primeur is all the more advisable as it offers the opportunity to purchase “terroir-less” wines in screw-cap bottles, proof that terroir isn’t always the sole determinant of quality.
+Finally, it’s worth noting that this is the place to stock up on Guffens aux Tourettes and Verget du Sud, at unbeatable value-for-money prices, as reviewed in the Rhône Valley section of this guide.
+An exemplary destination.

 Robert Parker - Wine Advocate

-A blend of Guffens press wine from Domaine Guffens-Heynen, Sémillon from Château Closiot in Barsac, and Viognier from Château de Tourettes in Lubéron, Vin de France Triangle de Guffens 2019 is an unprecedented wine.
-Blending aromas of yellow orchard fruits, pear, beeswax, dried white flowers, and apricots, it is full-bodied, silky, and harmonious, with an enveloping fruit core supported by lively acids.
-But perhaps most impressive is that none of its components dominates the final blend.
+A blend combining Guffens press wine from Domaine Guffens-Heynen, Sémillon from its Château Closiot in Barsac, and Viognier from its Château de Tourettes in the Luberon, the 2019 Vin de France Triangle de Guffens is an unprecedented wine.
+Blending aromas of yellow orchard fruits, pear, beeswax, dried white flowers, and apricots, it is full-bodied, silky, and harmonious, with an enveloping core of fruit supported by lively acidity.
+But what is perhaps most impressive is that none of its components dominates the final blend.
 Bottled with a screw cap, I suspect its longevity will surprise us.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France